lighthouse-no/sap-ms-teams-integration-poc/docs/azure_bot_config.md

-# Configure Bot's Diagnostic Settings
+# Configure the Bot to use the Log Analytics Workspace Instance

 Select your bot from *Home* &rarr; *Resource Groups* &rarr; &lt;your resource group&gt; &rarr; &lt;bot name&gt;, then under *Monitoring*, select *Diagnostic settings*.